 Bond proceeds between cash flow payment dates were re-invested at 0% and residual cash flows (post liability cash flow payments) were reinvested at 0%.
 Once the portfolios were constructed based on nominal projected cash flows, the portfolio cash flows were recomputed based on a scenario of "Mean Defaults", "3x Max Defaults".
 Recovery rate has been assumed at 40%.
-We assumed all securities are available and can be purchased at the Bloomberg index's price.
+We assumed all securities are available and can be purchased at the Bloomberg's index price.
 The model assumes bonds are held throughout the period without being traded which would not be the case with an actively managed portfolio.
 As such, the model does not take into account the impact of market liquidity of actual trading, among other things.
 Actual default experience including recovery rates will differ and would impact the analysis.

-Default Adjusted Cash Flows:
+Default-Adjusted Cash Flows:

 Individual bond cash flows based on historically observed default cohorts as provided by Moody's.
-For cash flows extending beyond 20 years, the annualized default rate from year 15 to year 20 was used to extend the cumulative default cohorts.
-For the "mean" default scenarios the average cohorts from 1983 to 2021 (Average Cumulative Issuer-Weighted Global Default Rates By Letter Rating, 1983-2021 from Moody's Annual Default Study) were used.
-For the "3x mean" default scenarios, the average cohorts from 1983 to 2021 were used (Average Cumulative Issuer-Weighted Global Default Rates By Letter Rating, 1983-2021 from Moody's Annual Default Study), where the implied annualized default rates were multiplied by 3 so as to construct a "3x" mean default cohort.
-On each coupon/principal pay date, a bond could either default and pay recovery or pay the coupon and be revisited on the next coupon date.
+For cash flows extending beyond 20 yrs, the annualized default rate from year 15 to year 20 was used to extend the cumulative default cohorts.
+For the "mean" default scenarios, the average cohorts from 1983 to 2022 (Average Cumulative Issuer-Weighted Global Default Rates By Letter Rating, 1983-2022 from Moody's Annual Default Study) were used.
+For the "3x mean" default scenarios, the average cohorts from 1983 to 2022 (Average Cumulative Issuer-Weighted Global Default scenarios, the average cohorts from 1983 to 2022 were used (Average Cumulative Issuer-Weighted Global Default Rates By Letter Rating, 1983-2022 from Moody's Annual Default scenarios, the average cohorts from Moody's Annual Default Study), where the implied annualized default rates were multiplied by 3 so as to construct a "3x" mean default cohort.
+On each coupon / principal pay date, a bond could either default and pay recovery or pay the coupon and be revisited on the next coupon date.
 Actual default experience, including recovery assumptions and timing of payments, could be worse which would impact the analysis.